Experts: What do Trump’s tariffs mean for global climate action?

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-Prior to joining McKinsey, Kassia founded Tana Energy Capital, an energy investment and advisory firm, and was an investment professional at Hudson Clean Energy Partners, one of the first renewable energy infrastructure PE funds.
-Previously, she worked at BP Plc and at Bechtel Enterprises, the project finance arm of Bechtel Corporation.
-She has testified before the US Congress and published articles in Foreign Affairs and elsewhere on energy topics.
-In 2005, she served in the White House as an advisor on energy at the National Economic Council.
+Prior to her time at McKinsey, Ms. Yanosek founded Tana Energy Capital, an energy investment and advisory firm, and worked as an investment professional at Hudson Clean Energy Partners, one of the first renewable energy infrastructure private equity funds.
+She also held roles at bp Plc and began her career in project finance at Bechtel.
+In 2005, she served as an energy advisor at the White House National Economic Council.

-Kassia has a BA in government from the University of Virginia, MBA from Stanford University, and MPA from the Harvard Kennedy School of Government.
-She is a Life Member of the Council on Foreign Relations.
-She also serves on a steering committee for the Greater Houston Partnership’s Energy Transition Initiative.
+Ms. Yanosek holds a BA in government from the University of Virginia, an MBA from Stanford University, and an MPA from the Harvard Kennedy School of Government.
+She is a Life Member of the Council on Foreign Relations and serves on the board of Advancing Women Executives.
+Ms. Yanosek resides in Houston with her husband and four children.

 Get the latest news and research on energy & climate policy.